Skip to main content

 Plovdiv

-Bulgaria's second city with a trendy dining quarter featuring stylish restaurants.
-Up north they pickle okra, but in Plovdiv it's mostly made in stews.
-Plovdiv has become a hub for culinary innovation while maintaining traditional flavors.
+Bulgaria's second city, with a fashionable dining quarter full of stylish restaurants.
+Up north they pickle okra; in Plovdiv it mostly goes into stews.
+The city has become a center for kitchen experimentation without losing its traditional flavors.

 Cultural Significance: